zhongguojie1998/GuojieZhong/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a PhD student in <a href='http://www.columbia.edu/~ys2411/'>Dr. Yufeng Shen’s lab</a> at Department of Systems Biology, Columbia University.
-My research interests involve different topics regarding to human genetics.
+My main research interests are in computational genomics and human genetics.

 My current research is about developing deep learning tools to predict modes of action of missense variants with three aims:
 1. Building efficient models for modes of action prediction from the representations of protein sequences, structures, and functions by protein language models, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/3_RESCVE/'>RESCVE</a>.